 #3 Understand How Relapse Works

 Contrary to what many people think, relapse is not a single moment in time.
-It is a process that can take hours or days – or even weeks.
+It is a process that can take hours days – or even weeks.
 Relapse happens in three stages.

 Emotional Relapse

 You are not actively thinking of using drugs or alcohol.
 On the contrary, you are working hard at your sobriety.
 But you are experiencing stress or other negative emotions.
 Perhaps you have had a conflict with someone close to you, and you are struggling to get past it.
 Or you may have been rejected for a job or received bad news.
 The big red flag here is that you stop taking care of yourself.
-Your eating and sleeping habits become irregular, your participation in AA or NA meetings becomes lacklustre, you start isolating yourself.
+Your eating and sleeping habits become irregular, your participation in AA or NA meetings becomes lacklustre, and you start isolating yourself.

 Mental Relapse